ldelouw/zone2ldif/README.md

 =========

 ## Description
-Conversts a DNS zone file to a LDIF file which can be used to add that zone into IPA
+Converts a DNS zone file to a LDIF file which can be used to add that zone into IPA

 ## Usage: